- Super Bowl LVI took place on Feb. 12, 2023.

-- Rihanna will headline the Super Bowl Halftime Show.
+- Rihanna headlined the Super Bowl Halftime Show.

-- Chris Stapleton, Babyface, and Sheryl Lee Ralph will also perform.
+- Chris Stapleton, Babyface, and Sheryl Lee Ralph also performed.

-Who Is Performing At The Super Bowl 2023 Halftime Show?
+Who Performed At The Super Bowl 2023 Halftime Show?

 She confirmed her return to the stage on Sept.
 25 by posting a photo of her holding an NFL-branded football.
 Soon afterward, both Roc Nation – Jay-Z’s production company producing the Super Bowl Halftime show since 2020 – and the NFL confirmed that Rihanna was the 2023 Halftime headliner.